CoderOldSix/CoderOldSix.github.io/_posts/2022-06-28-Build-A-SelfBlog.md

+---

-"Time after time have given me new courage to face life cheerfully, have been Kindness, *Beauty, and Truth.* "   -Albert Einstein
+​							"Time after time have given me new courage to face life cheerfully, have been Kindness, *Beauty, and Truth.* "

+​																																																							---Albert Einstein

+---